MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/console/command-line.md

 # Console command line

-Use the Console command line to view and change values on a page and execute debug code on the fly, all while taking advantage of Visula Studio [*IntelliSense*](https://docs.microsoft.com/en-us/visualstudio/ide/javascript-intellisense) auto code completion.
+Use the Console command line to view and change values on a page and execute debug code on the fly, all while taking advantage of Visual Studio [*IntelliSense*](https://docs.microsoft.com/en-us/visualstudio/ide/javascript-intellisense) auto code completion.

 Simply enter any valid JavaScript at the command line prompt and press `Enter` to execute.
 For multi-line input use `Shift+Enter` to add a line-break.
 Use the `Up` and `Down` arrow keys to navigate through previous console commands you entered during the current F12 DevTools session.
 In addition to standard JavaScript and the [Console API](./console_api.md), the Console also supports the following commands for: